oscarmarinoa/PI3---Data-Analytics-Project-/README.md

 ## 3. Data to SQL server:

-After the data is ready to be used, we tranfer it to a local database where can be used by Power BI users.
+After the data is ready to be used, we transfer it to a local database where can be used by Power BI users.

 ## 4. Data analysis:

-This is the most important section of the project where we look for insights, trends and behaviours to understand the causes of the flight accidents.
+This is the most important section of the project where we look for insights, trends and behaviors to understand the causes of the flight accidents.

 ## 5. Preparation of a dashboard and storytelling.